Signature Programs & STEAM

 Distinctive paths to learning

-In every division, we expose our students to unique opportunites and ways of learning that challenge them to reach for new experiences and higher levels of knowledge.
+In every division, we expose our students to unique opportunities and ways of learning that challenge them to reach for new experiences and higher levels of knowledge.
 Designed to expand on grade-based curriculum, our Signature Programs reinforce the interdisciplinary nature of our girl-centric approach to authentic learning and distinguish our educational practice.
 For example, in Upper School all sophomores and juniors participate in one-week and two-week school-sponsored programs, called Special Studies Program (SSP).
 The SSPs give girls the opportunity to have hands-on experiential learning through real world scenarios, such as the Forensics SSP pictured right.

 Femme Tech Fatale, our robotics team, is comprised of Upper School students and faculty advisors Dr. Thomas Weissert and Robotics teacher Greg Scott.
 The team spends six intensive weeks turning sheets of metal, electronic parts, spools of wire, motors, pieces of wood and lengths of plastic tubing into a working robot.
 At the start of the 2013-2014 school year, the Robotics program, including the Middle School Lego Robotics, moved into new quarters in the newly created Innovation Lab from its specially designed space in the Arts & Science Center.